 When organizing, it is important to strike a balance between availability and privacy.
 Both PTP and each organization using PowerBase have a role to play in striking this balance.

-We at PTP do our part by storing your database only on servers with encrypted disks, using state-of-the-art https settings to ensure all data is encrypted between our servers and your computer, carefully auditing which administrators have access to our servers, and ensuring your database receives prompt security updates.
+We at PTP do our part by storing your database only on servers with encrypted disks that we fully own and operate, using state-of-the-art https settings to ensure all data is encrypted between our servers and your computer, carefully auditing which administrators have access to our servers, and ensuring your database receives prompt security updates.

-In addition, when providing access to your data, we either enable you to download it directly from your database while logged in or we provide a dump via our secure https://files.ourpowerbase.net/ site, which provides for one-time downloads.
+In addition, when providing access to your data, we either enable you to download it directly from your database while logged in or we provide a dump via our secure file download site, which provides for one-time downloads.

 The first questions to ask yourself are: how bad would it be if our database was downloaded by the wrong person?
 Would you be responsible for notifying the people in your database that your data was breached?
 Would you put anyone in danger?
 Would it damage your reputation or make it harder to organize?